 On Living with the Loss of a Son in Wartime.
 Written and first published on Memorial Day, 2003

-MY NAME, "GERARD VAN DER LEUN," IS AN UNUSUAL ONE.
-So unusual, I've never met anyone else with the same name.
-I do know of one other man with the name, but we've never met.
-I've seen his name in an unusual place.
+My name, “Gerard Van der Leun,” is an unusual one.
+So unusual, I’ve never met anyone else with the same name.
+I know about one other man with my name, but we’ve never met.
+I’ve seen his name in an unusual place.
 This is the story of how that happened.